huangfeng95/Sparse-Ghost-Module/README.md

-# underwater-mixghost
+# underwater-sparseghost
-the underwater dataset and mixghost module
+the underwater organism dataset and sparseghost module

 ## How to start

-### YOLOX-MixGhost
+### YOLOX-SparseGhost

 <details>
 <summary>Installation</summary>